 Finally isn’t really suitable because it indicates that you are making a final point and therefore a new idea.
 Finally belongs in the main body of your essay, not the conclusion.

 In general tells the reader you are going to talk generally about a topic.
-This is not what we are going to do in our conclusion and we should therefore not use it.
+This is not what we will do in our conclusion, and we should not use it.

 How to Write a Good Conclusion

 There are two elements to a good conclusion:

 - Summarising the main points of your essay